jundalisay/superb/content/en/research/sarkar/idea/chapter-01e.md

-## Structural Dissociation from the Lack of Vital Energy
+## Structural Dissociation [Big Bang] from the Lack of Vital Energy

-Structural Dissociation (jad́asphot́a) happens when celestial bodies lose vital energy.
+Structural Dissociation (jadasphota) happens when celestial bodies lose vital energy.
 This can be:
-- instantaneous
+- instantaneous, or
 - gradual

 Instantaneous structural dissociation happens when static Activity <!-- Prakrti --> continues exerting static pressure<!--  or bala --> on a lifeless unit structure.
 - This compresses the solid body until it creates a tremendous reaction within the physical body affecting both the unifying and divisive forces.